 Examples #

 The Datastar examples show how many of the data-* attributes can be used.
-The following examples are more relevant to how you might use Datastar and Craft.
+The following examples are more relevant to how you might use Datastar with Craft.

 Inline Entry Editing #